-PropOne does not need maintenance (as it is self cleaning once the boat gets moving on the water) and will remain intact even if the boat is left out of the water for extended periods of time and hauled out/launched repeatedly.
+PropOne does not need maintenance (as it is self-cleaning once the boat gets moving on the water) and will remain intact even if the boat is left out of the water for extended periods of time and hauled out/launched repeatedly.

-Once the boat has been hauled out, avoid heavy abrasive cleaning like scraping and high pressure hosing.
-To remove lingering marine growth all that is needed is light wiping with a non-abrasive cloth and light washing with water.
+Once the boat has been hauled out, avoid heavy abrasive cleaning like scraping and very high pressure hosing.
+To remove lingering marine growth all that is needed is light wiping with a non-abrasive cloth and light pressure washing with water.